 If you think we made a mistake, you disagree that you are at risk for prescription drug misuse, or you disagree with the limitation, you and your prescriber can make an appeal.
-If you make an appeal, we will review your case and give you a written decision.
-If we continue to deny any part of your appeal related to limitations to your access to these medications, we automatically send your case to an Independent Review Organization.
-To learn more about appeals and the Independent Review Organization, refer to Chapter 9 of your Member Handbook.
+If you make an appeal, we will review your case and give you our decision.
+If we continue to deny any part of your appeal related to limitations to your access to these medications, we automatically send your case to an Independent Review Organization (IRO).
+(To learn more about appeals and the IRO, refer to Chapter 9 of your Member Handbook.)